 David has a wide experience of the treatment of all types of knee complaint.
 The commonest knee problems he treats are sporting injuries (including cruciate ligament tears), cartilage tears, osteoarthritis and rheumatoid arthritis.
 The commonest procedures he performs include knee arthroscopy, anterior cruciate ligament (ACL) reconstruction, total knee replacement and uni-compartmental (partial) knee replacement.
 The implants for knee replacement surgery he currently uses are the PFC Sigma knee (DePuy), the Avon patello-femoral replacement (Stryker) and the Oxford uni-compartmental knee replacement (Biomet).
 He also has an interest in complex knee replacement surgery, multiple knee ligament injuries and surgery for instability of the patella-femoral (knee-cap) joint.
 He accepts referrals for paediatric patients (over the age of 12 years with knee injuries / problems.

 Teaching forms part of David's routine work, involving education of all grades of junior doctors, medical students, as well as non-medical staff.
 He also teaches on a number of local and national courses relating to knee surgery.
-He has been the NW orthopaedic specialist trainee teaching co-ordinator for the past 5 years
+He has recently become the NW orthopaedic specialist trainee research coordinator.

 Areas of interest